Billing Account

 tokens_needed = duration * 1 # 1 token per minute

-if tokens_remaining >= tokens_needed:
+if balance_token >= tokens_needed:

-print(f"Covered by tokens: {tokens_needed} tokens")
+print(f"VN call covered by tokens: {tokens_needed} tokens")

-overflow_minutes = duration - tokens_remaining
+overflow_minutes = duration - balance_token

-can_proceed = current_balance >= overflow_cost
+can_proceed = balance_credit >= estimated_cost_micros

 elif call_type == "pstn":